yui0303/LLM_Log_Service/README.md

 # LLM Log Service

-## Create Environments
+## Create Environments (for dev)

+1. set the .env from the .env.example
+    - set `MONGO_HOST` to localhost

 ### MongoDB Service

-1. set the .env from the .env.example
+1. remove the backend in docker compose file
     ```bash
-    cd database
     docker compose up -d
     ```